We are excited to announce that the IMC19 Scientific Program is now available!

 IFSM Young Scientists Assembly

 The IFSM Young Scientists Assembly will take place on Saturday 8 September 2018.
 This program is open to PhD students and early career researchers who completed their Ph.D. within five years from the date of the Congress.
-Places are limited – applications are now open.
+Places are limited – applications have now closed.

 For more information visit the IFSM Young Scientists Assembly page here.

-Bursary applications are now open to Australian and New Zealand based members of the Australian Microscopy and Microanalysis Society (AMMS).
-Bursaries will be offered to postgraduate students, junior technical staff, and early career researchers.
+Bursary applications for Australian and New Zealand based members of the Australian Microscopy and Microanalysis Society (AMMS) are now closed.

-More information and details of how to apply are available on the AMMS web site here.
+More information and details are available on the AMMS web site here.

 French Society for Microscopy (Société Française des Microscopies, Sfm)